tedeh/jayson/README.md

 ## Changelog

 - *1.1.0*
-  Remove fork server and client
+  - Remove fork server and client
-  Method routing
+  - Add server routing
 - *1.0.11*
   Add support for a HTTPS client
 - *1.0.10*